itcreativeusa/Homework-Challenge-2/README 2.md

 Github link
 https://github.com/itcreativeusa/Homework-Challenge-2

 This Homework-Challenge-2 website was created as a bootcamp everyweek student challege.
 This website is a HTML & CSS portfolio page.
 The code of this portfolio page was created from scratch.
-- HTML elemens "div" were replaced by semantic elements (header, figure, nav, main, aside, footer)
-- Added alt attributes to icons & images
-- Added descriptive title
+Websute contains:
+- Logo text
+- Navigation menu
+- Background image
+- About Section
+- Images porfolio
-- Fixed navigation links
+- Footer navigation links
-- Added comments to HTML index file before each element or section of the page
-- CSS selectors & properties are consolidated & organized
-- Added comments to CSS file
-- Added README.MD file

 ## Table of Contents (Optional)